brandon-pereira/portfolio/src/content/projects/wingscheap.md

 ---
+id: "48QIfbiRQ4qOa06Yi8S8us"
 title: "Wings.cheap"
+date: "2017-02-01T00:00:00.000Z"
+languages: "NodeJS, MongoDB, Javascript (ES6+), HTML, A11Y, & SEO, CSS"
 description: "I built a web app for finding cheap wings near you.
 It allows you to sort by city, price, distance, or by the best wings.
 Give it a shot the next time you're looking for a cheap eat!"
-date: "2017-02-01T00:00:00.000Z"
-languages: "NodeJS, MongoDB, Javascript (ES6+), HTML, A11Y, & SEO, CSS"
 type: "Internal"
 status: "Live"
+images: "[object Object],[object Object],[object Object]"
+thumbnail: "[object Object]"
 link: "https://branclon.com/wings-cheap"
 gitUrl: "https://github.com/brandon-pereira/wings-cheap"
+color: "#0472f7"
 primaryImage: "../../assets//5G7FgIiNQAmyQO0mu8yKem.jpg"
-color: "#0472f7"
 ---
 I built a web app for finding cheap wings near you.
 It allows you to sort by city, price, distance, or by the best wings.
 Give it a shot the next time you're looking for a cheap eat!